Measuring malaria

 The only other source of malaria incidence data is the IHME's Global Burden of Disease (GBD) study.
 For India, the study combines data from diverse sources, including government registries, surveys like DHS, entomological studies (primarily data and studies published on Malaria Atlas Project) and monthly reports from the Health Management Information System (HMIS).
 Using statistical models and covariates like climate and population density, it provides incidence estimates.
 The limitation of this source lies in its dependence on secondary data and uncertainties arising from assumptions used in statistical modeling.

-We use the IHME's estimates of disease incidence as the NCVBDC estimates are by the government's own admission under-reported.
-For example, in 2019, NCVBDC reported 340,000 malaria cases, whereas modelled estimates from the Institute for Health Metrics and Evaluation (IHME) suggest close to 5.5 million cases - about 16x higher.
-This discrepancy arises from incomplete reporting from the private healthcare sector and poor surveillance in remote, forested areas where logistical barriers and reliance on passive reporting miss numerous cases.
+The NCVBDC estimates are by the Indian government's admission under-reported.
+This discrepancy arises from incomplete reporting from the private healthcare sector and poor surveillance in remote, forested areas where logistical barriers and reliance on passive reporting miss numerous cases.[3]

 Mortality